 Written by Bob Hoffman, this booklet offers substantial insight into the principles upon which The Hoffman Process is based.

 The Hoffman Quadrinity™ Symbol was designed by Bob Hoffman in 1967 to represent the wholeness of Self: The circle represents the Body; the large vertical diamond in the middle represents the Spirit; the 2 smaller horizontal diamond shapes represent the Intellect and Emotions.
 The whole is greater than the sum of its parts.

-Tuition for the Hoffman Process is $5,350.
+Tuition for the Hoffman Process is $5,350 USD.
 Your tuition includes lodging, all meals and snacks, more than 90 hours of professional instruction and guidance, individualized attention, all program materials including post-Process manual and recordings, and a post-Process call with your teacher.

 What’s Included With Your Tuition?